ifoundu/i-like-coding/Why I learn JS.md

 Hello JS, let's start.
 And thanks for luck, we can meet such a good course teached by Mr.Xu and thanks for all people work for this course and people talk in the Wechat group, as you inspire me as well.

 At last, Mr.Xu, take care.
-Wish you always all the best.
+Wish you all the best.

 Sincerely,
-hbl
+Huang_Biling